mas-bandwidth/gafferongames/content/post/why_cant_i_send_udp_packets_from_a_browser.md

 Next, the server checks if there is room for the client on the server.
 Each server supports some maximum number of clients, for example a 64 player game has 64 slots for clients to connect to.
 If the server is full, it responds with a _connection request denied packet_.
 This lets clients quickly know to move on to the next server in the list when a server is full.

 If there _is_ room for the client, the server doesn't yet assign the client to that slot, but instead stores the address + HMAC for the connect token for that client as a _potential client_.
 The server then responds with a _connection challenge packet_, which contains a _challenge token_ which is a block of data encrypted with a random key rolled when the server is started.

 This key randomization ensures there is not a security problem when the same sequence number is used to encrypt challenge tokens across multiple servers (the servers do not coordinate).
+Also, the connection challenge packet is significantly smaller than the connection request packet by design, to eliminate connection request packets being used as part of a DDoS amplification attack.

 The client receives the _connection challenge packet_ over UDP and switches to a state where it sends _connection response packets_ to the server.
 Connection response packets simply reflect the _challenge token_ back to the dedicated server, establishing that the client is actually able to receive packets on the source IP address they claim they are sending packets from.
-This stops clients with spoofed packet source IP address from connecting.
+This stops clients with spoofed packet source IP addresses from connecting.

 When the server receives a _connection response packet_ it looks for a matching pending client entry, and if one exists, it searches once again for a free slot for the client to connect to.
 If there isn't one, it replies with a _connection request denied packet_ since there may have been a slot free when the connection request was first received that is no longer available.